Career Guidance Workshop

 Additional to programme fees, the following are other costs associated with studying this programme.
 All costs are approximate, dependent on where the item is purchased, and are subject to change.

 Cost: Up to $300 depending on provider and screening/vaccinations required.
-In addition, some students may require follow up screening or vaccinations.
-Annual flu vaccinations during the declared influenza season are also a requirement for students undertaking clinical placement in the Waikato DHB (unless using an approved face mask).
+In addition, you may require follow up screening or vaccinations.
+Annual flu vaccinations during the declared influenza season are also a requirement for undertaking clinical placement in the Waikato DHB (unless using an approved face mask).

 All students must have a current comprehensive first aid certificate (NZQA units 6400, 6401 and 6402) - a copy of which must be on your file with the Student Enrolment and Information Centre (SEIC).
 If you do not have a current first aid certificate you will not be given a clinical placement.
-Cost is approximately $120-$240.
+The cost is approximately $120-$240.

 Our uniform supplier will be at our main campus during your induction to custom-fit your uniform to order.
 Uniforms are available from $79-$99.
 You will also need to provide your own full-length navy trousers, and black or dark brown lace-up shoes or closed-in style, non-porous with a soft sole and low heel.
 You will also require a watch with a second hand that can be clipped to your uniform.

 Costs depend on the type of phone and plan chosen.

 Refer here for information about parking on campus.
 You will be required to pay for your own travel, parking and accommodation when undertaking clinical placements as follows:

-Please note, that while you are on placement you will need access to a computer and the internet so you can undertake assessment and communicate with your tutor etc.
+Please note, that while you are on placement you will need access to a computer and the internet so you can undertake assessments and communicate with your tutor etc.